 Take the kids somewhere.

 Sometimes this included the kids, but I made sure to get out without the kids, too.
 When I got especially upset about the havoc that two kids with ADHD create, I announced, “Today is field trip day.”
 We packed up a lunch and went somewhere, anywhere, where they would still learn something and I wouldn’t have to deal with the mess and the craziness.
 My favorite places were: natural settings, children’s and child-friendly museums, art activities, and other places that offered interesting, fun, stuff for kids.
+Need some more ideas?
+Check out my book, 100 Ways to Motivate Kids.

 Take yourself somewhere.